 If you don’t feel prepared to assume this scriptural mantle, then PREPARE yourself.

 Remember, the New Living Translation of John 10:10 says “. . .My purpose is to give them a rich and satisfying life.”

 You can’t enjoy the rich and satisfying life He has in mind for us. . .by just going along . . . to get along . . . so you can just get by.
 That’s not what being “alive” means to your Lord and Savior.

 Here are seven things God expects of those who are really alive in Christ.

 I feel led to share three scriptures with you on how to be mentally alert.
 Then I’m going to share a scripture that will make you shout.

 Ephesians 6:18 in the Amplified Bible says:

 “Pray at all times (on every occasion, in every season) in the Spirit, with all [manner of] prayer and entreaty.
 To that end keep alert and watch with strong purpose and perseverance, interceding in behalf of all the saints (God’s consecrated people).”

-Prayer keeps us alert and focused on our purpose.
+Prayer keeps you alert and focused on your purpose.

 1 Peter 1:13 in the Amplified Bible says: